 2. Handmade at Amazon

+Leveraging Amazon’s massive customer base, Amazon Handmade is an excellent option for artisans looking to scale their business.
+It’s perfect for those who want to tap into Amazon's infrastructure, though it involves a subscription fee.
 Amazon Handmade is selective about who they allow to sell on their site, but the ecommerce giant does have a handmade goods area for artisans to sell their crafts online.
-Who knew?

 The fee for making a sale is higher than some of the other craft websites listed in this post.
 At the time of this writing, it is 15%.